Malivil/TTT-Randomat-20/README.md

 _randomat_ragdoll_time_ - Default: 1.5 - The time the player is ragdolled.\
 _randomat_ragdoll_delay_ - Default: 1.5 - The time between ragdolls.

+## Barrel (In)Justice
+Explodes barrels if a player gets too close and then spawns more
+\
+\
+**ConVars**
+\
+_ttt_randomat_barrelinjustice_ - Default: 1 - Whether this event is enabled.\
+_ttt_randomat_barrelinjustice_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
+_ttt_randomat_barrelinjustice_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_randomat_barrelinjustice_count_ - Default: 2 - Number of barrels spawned after one is exploded.\
+_randomat_barrelinjustice_range_ - Default: 100 - Minimum distance from the player for a barrel to explode

 ## Betrayed
 Randomly converts one vanilla Traitor to be a Glitch
 \